-It is a half as well as full duplex communication mode in which many users can communicate with each other privately without interfering the talk group.
+It is a half as well as full-duplex communication mode in which many users can communicate with each other privately without interfering with the talk group.
 It uses two frequencies.

 (c) Phone Mode:

-It is a full duplex mode of communication in which a radio user can talk to any dialed phone number within Metro or external network connected to metro.
+It is a full-duplex mode of communication in which a radio user can talk to any dialed phone number within Metro or external network connected to the metro.

 (d) Emergency Call:

-The emergency key is provided on every radio equipment, an audio visual alarm will appear on every radio unit in that talk group.
+The emergency key is provided on every piece of radio equipment, and the audiovisual alarm will appear on every radio unit in that talk group.
 The party who initiates the call has the highest priority for calling.